portalzine/cubicfusion-suitecrm-webhooks/README.md

 This module is perfect for integrating SuiteCRM with external applications, triggering automated workflows, or synchronizing data across multiple platforms through webhook-based communication.
 ## Key Features:

-- Full access to the vast amount of data provided through the workflow integration (Leads, Contacts, Prospects ...)
+- Full access to the vast amount of data provided through the workflow integration (Leads, Contacts, Prospects etc)
 - Send HTTP POST requests to external endpoints when CRM events occur
 - Configurable headers including authorization tokens and custom headers
 - Compatible with SuiteCRM 8.8+ and PHP 8.3